-The pelvic floor muscles extend from the pubic bone to the base of the spine (see diagram).

-There are two openings in the pelvic floor, one for the urethra, sometimes called the 'water pipe' (the passageway that carries urine from the bladder), and one through which the bowel empties.
+The pelvic floor muscles are shaped like a shallow bowl and are attached to the pelvis between the bone at the lower part of the tummy (pubic bone) to the base of the spine (coccyx).
+See diagram.
+There are three openings in the pelvic floor, one for the urethra which carries urine from the bladder, one for the vagina (birth canal) and one through which the bowel empties (anus).